Act of Independence of Lithuania

 The immediate effects of the announcement of Lithuania's re-establishment of independence were limited.
 Publication of the Act was prohibited by the German authorities, and the text was distributed and printed illegally.
 The work of the Council was hindered, and Germans remained in control over Lithuania.
 The situation changed only when Germany lost World War I in the fall of 1918.
 In November 1918 the first Cabinet of Lithuania was formed, and the Council of Lithuania gained control over the territory of Lithuania.
 Independent Lithuania, although it would soon be battling the Wars of Independence, became a reality.

 The laconic Act is the legal basis for the existence of modern Lithuania, both during the interwar period and since 1990.
 The Act formulated the basic constitutional principles that were and still are followed by all Constitutions of Lithuania.
 The Act itself was a key element in the foundation of Lithuania's re-establishment of independence in 1990.
-Lithuania, breaking away from the Soviet Union, stressed that it was simply re-establishing the independent state that existed between the world wars and that the Act never lost its legal power.
+Lithuania, breaking away from the Soviet Union, stressed that it was simply re-establishing the independent state that existed between the world wars, claiming state continuity, and that the Act never lost its legal power.